Itineraries & Tours

 Alpena is no exception to the popularity of brunch and offers a variety of restaurants to please the palate and satisfy your brunch-y cravings.
-Here are a handful of local favorites with a must-try item from each!
+Click the link above to check out a handful of local favorites with a must-try item from each!

 Nostalgic Family Fun: Lee’s Mini Golf Course

 Lee’s Miniature Golf Course in Alpena is known as the oldest, continuously run mini-golf course in the state of Michigan.
 It may look simple at first glance, but Lee’s proves to be a challenging course with good old fashioned design that puts your skills to the test.

 There are about 100 of these natural geologic wonders in the Alpena area, and 200 across Northern Michigan.
 Only the Stevens Twin Sinks, the Bruski Sink, and “Mystery Valley”-Sunken Lake are open for public viewing.
 You can download the Sinkhole Exploration & Adventure Guide, or pick up one up at the Community Development Building.